vele616/monorepo/packages/jobboard/website/content/jobs/frontend-react-developer-paperpile-MRvpn.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/paperpile"
 companyWebsite: "https://paperpile.com/"
-summary: "Paperpile is looking for a frontend that has you have experience and a deep understanding of the underlying web technologies."
+summary: "Paperpile is looking for a React developer that has experience and a deep understanding of the underlying web technologies."
 summaryBackup: "Love #reactjs, #javascript, #typescript?
 Check out this job post!"
-featured: 20
+featured: 18
 ---

 ## Description